 Site Boundaries: (All latitude and longitude given in decimal degrees)

 Data File Information

-The main data file "srdb-data-V4.csv" is a comma-separated file of all the soil respiration and contextual data.
-Bibliographic information for the studies that appear in the main data file can be found in the "srdb-studies-V4.csv" file.
-The “Study_number” field is common to both files and indexes the srdb-studies to srdb-data.
+srdb-data-V4.csv is a comma-separated file of all the soil respiration and contextual data.
+Bibliographic information for the studies that appear in srdb-data-V4.csv can be found in srdb-studies-V4.csv.
+The “Study_number” field is common to both files.

 Missing values are represented as -9999 for numeric data or NA for text data.

 Table 1.
 Column names and descriptions for srdb-data-V4.csv.

 |3||Study_number||Study number; index into the studies database|